 - American Psychological Association

 - American Association for Marriage and Family Therapy

 6. Reach out to organizations that address your area of concern

 If you’re looking for a therapist to help with a specific mental health condition, you might find local therapists through a national association, network, or helpline.

 Here are a few examples of organizations that offer search tools to help you find a specialized therapist near you:

-- National Eating Disorders Association
+- National Alliance for Eating Disorders

 - Anxiety and Depression Association of America